 Homeowners in general, don’t want to live in a property that would make a great rental.
 Homeowners are typically wealthier and want to have nicer fixtures like granite countertops, hardwood floors, high-end cabinetry, etc. A great rental property on the other hand is one that will use moderately priced fixtures that hold up well to the wear and tear associated with tenants.
 Homeowners often decorate their homes according to their individual tastes.
 The best rental properties appeal to the widest percentage of potential renters by offering neutral, “boring” colors that will match most furniture choices.

 Lastly, homeowners currently enjoy one of the best capital gains tax breaks available.
 An individual receives a $250,000 capital gains tax exemption and a married couple receives a $500,000 capital gains tax exemption.
 I am unaware of a better source of tax-free income available to ordinary American citizens.

 One of the times that it makes sense to rent out your home is if you have plans to return to Oahu in a couple years or less and move right back in.
-Stott Property Management has successfully helped many clients accomplish this goal.
+Stott Property Management, LLC has successfully helped many clients accomplish this goal.
 In fact, we are currently renting out a condo for one family who is currently on a sabbatical in Europe.
 They will return at the end of the year while pocketing about six months of rental income while they were gone.